Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Conclusion and Limitation

 In this paper, we investigated the exploitation of sparse EEG channel selections for the time-domain brain-assisted SE task.
 First of all, we built the BASEN baseline model using EEG and audio signals, which shows that without any prior knowledge on the listener attention, the EEG signals implicitly contain this clue and the inclusion of EEG signals for blind speech separation is thus helpful.
 Compared to UBESD, the superiority of the proposed BASEN lies in the Conv-Tasnet backbone and the designed CMCA module for deep bi-modal feature fusion.
 As in practice the design of an EEG cap with many electrodes would cause several problems, a sparse EEG channel distribution that can guarantee a comparable performance is thus more preferable.
 We then considered two sparse channel selection methods for the proposed BASEN, which are called ResGS and ConvRS, respectively.
-They are respectively dedicated to solving the training instability of existing channel selection approaches and the duplicated selections.
+They are respectively dedicated to solving the training instability of existing channel selection approaches (but for other tasks) and the duplicated selections.
 Experiments on a public dataset showed the efficacy of the combination of BASEN with channel selectors.

 Using the informative EEG channel subsets (even a subset of 18 channels) for BASEN does not decrease the average performance too much with respect to the full-channel incorporation, which can even improve the performance in some cases.
-This validates that multichannel EEG measurements are highly correlated, some channels are irrelevant or marginal to target speaker extraction and the exclusion of these channels has a negligible impact, which however has a rather important practical value of saving e.g., hardware cost, setup time, algorithmic complexity.
-Besides, channel selection or visualization can help to find out which channels and the corresponding brain areas that are relevant to spatial speech perception.
-Notice that channel selection would also cause a larger performance variation across subjects, which was not taken into account in this work, so we will consider subject-adaptive EEG channel distribution in the future work.
-Also, the integration of EEG devices with hearing aids remains unsolved yet, where we will consider using EEG signals to assist joint binaural speech separation and spatial cues preservation.
+This validates that multichannel EEG measurements are highly correlated, some channels are irrelevant or marginal to target speaker extraction.
+The exclusion of these channels has a negligible impact, which however has a rather important practical value of saving e.g., hardware cost, setup time, algorithmic complexity.
+Besides, {channel selection and visualization can help to find out the brain areas that are relevant to spatial speech perception.
+The obtained informative channels of both ResGS and ConvRS are consistent with the findings in the context of binaural integration~\cite{preisig2021selective}.}